yashmadhwal/Kanaria/README.md

 * FitWeights: fits the best combination of traits, sets, and edition scores to trade data
 * GetJPEGCollections: downloads all the birds' images.

+You need RMRK 2 consolidated dump (see https://docs.rmrk.app/syncing/#consolidation) named as 'rmrk20211118.json' in the same folder with notebooks to run notebooks one-by-one.